mdomans/mdomans.github.com/_posts/2014-02-12-make-your-python-web-app-faster-part-1.md

 **There's a limit to what we can achieve just in Python**.

 Next articles will focus on that.
-What you can do, when you need more performance and there's just now way to make your code any faster just by utilizing traditional approaches.
+What you can do, when you need more performance and there's just now way to make your code any faster just by utilising traditional approaches.